A mathematical theory for understanding when abstract representations emerge in neural networks: Introduction

 \section{Introduction}

 How task structure shapes the geometry of neural representations has long been a central question in neuroscience and machine learning.
 The ability to learn appropriate representations from training data is fundamental to a system's capacity for generalization.
-In neuroscience, recent experiments have shown that, following task training, neural responses across various brain regions often exhibit a characteristic low-dimensional geometry, referred to as an abstract representation \cite{bernardi2020geometry,courellis2024abstract,nogueira2023geometry,boyle2024tuned,tang2023geometric,fascianelli2024neural,o2023representational,mishchanchuk2024hidden} (Fig.~\ref{fig:1}).
+In neuroscience, recent experiments have shown that, following task training, neural responses across various brain regions often exhibit a characteristic low-dimensional geometry, referred to as an abstract (or, in machine learning, a disentangled) representation \cite{bernardi2020geometry,courellis2024abstract,nogueira2023geometry,boyle2024tuned,tang2023geometric,fascianelli2024neural,o2023representational,mishchanchuk2024hidden} (Fig.~\ref{fig:1}).
 In these representations, task-relevant variables are represented in distinct, approximately orthogonal subspaces in the firing rate space of neurons (Fig.~\ref{fig:1}A, right).
-Each of these variables is represented in an abstract format because when the activity is projected along its coding direction, it becomes invariant with respect to all the other variables ('dissociated from specific instances').
-These representations are based on specialized or linearly mixed selectivity neurons and allow for a simple form of out-of-distribution generalization.
-Importantly, high-dimensional representations (Fig.~\ref{fig:1}B, right) do not have this property, although they would allow a linear decoder to report the value of task-relevant variables accurately \cite{fusi2016neurons,kaufman2022implications}.
-For these representations, the variables are nonlinearly mixed with each other \cite{rigotti2013importance,fusi2016neurons}.
+One possibility is that these subspaces correspond to distinct sets of neurons.
+In this case, a single neuron would represent the value of a single variable.
+The discovery of an unsupervised learning algorithm that will produce this kind of "disentangled" representation has been a topic of great interest in machine learning \cite{higgins2017beta,mathieu2019disentangling,fernandez2023disentangling}.
+Another possibility is that these subspaces are not necessarily aligned with single neurons, but instead distributed across the activity of the entire population of neurons, as seen in many experimental work from neuroscience \cite{bernardi2020geometry,courellis2024abstract,fascianelli2024neural}, where all neurons in the population play at least a small part in representing almost all variables.
+Whether expressed in specialized sub-populations or across the whole population, abstract representations make the representation of a single variable invariant to all other variables ('dissociated from specific instances').
+As a consequence, they facilitate certain forms of out-of-distribution generalization and rapid learning of novel tasks.
+In contrast, non-abstract representations (Fig.~\ref{fig:1}B, right) -- in which different variables are not invariant to each other -- do not have these properties, though the relevant variables can still be accurately decoded \cite{fusi2016neurons,kaufman2022implications}.
+In these non-abstract representations, the different variables are nonlinearly mixed with each other \cite{rigotti2013importance,fusi2016neurons} -- producing a high-dimensional representation that can be used to decode any stimulus condition dichotomy.